A lot or a little?

 Talk to your kids about ...

 Families can talk about which characters in Littlest Pet Shop: A World of Our Own show positive character strengths and which don't.
-Do the pets ever deviate from their dominant personalities?
+Do the pets ever change from how they usually act?
+For example, do the more selfish characters act kind sometimes?
 Kids: What do you consider your best qualities?

 Roxie and her friends sometimes find it difficult to get along with peers who hurt their feelings.
 Can you relate to their troubles?
-What are some good practices for when you're in a similar situation?
+What are some good things to do or say when you're in a similar situation?

 Kids: Does this series make the Littlest Pet Shop toys more enticing to you?
 How does what you see on TV or in movies influence your likes and dislikes?